Department of Military Science

 ROTC Advance Courses (Junior and Seniors)

-ROTC Advanced Courses take place during your last two years in college as elective courses and include one elective class (3 credit hours) and lab (1 credit hour) each semester in addition to the requisite physical training and field training exercises.
-Also, Cadets are required to complete a Military History course (3 credit hours) and attend a summer leadership camp.
+ROTC Advanced Courses take place during your last two years in college as elective courses and include one elective class (3 credit hours) and lab (1 credit hour) for a total of 4 credit hours each semester in addition to the requisite physical training and field training exercises.
+Cadets are also required to complete a Military History course (3 credit hours) and attend a Cadet Summer Training Program.
 You will learn advanced military tactics and gain experience in team organization, planning and decision-making.
-To benefit from the leadership training in the Advanced Courses, all Cadets must have completed either the Basic Courses or have attended Basic Camp.
+To benefit from the leadership training in the Advanced Courses, all Cadets must have completed either the Basic Courses or have received alternate credit.

 Entering Advanced Courses requires a commitment to serve as an Officer in the U.S. Army after you graduate.